andresviedma/poket/README.md

 ## The solution
-Wouldn't it be nice having some library that solves all these small problems that are not the core of a backend, but that you are going to find before or later as your backend grows?
+Wouldn't it be nice having some library that solves all these small problems that are not the core of a backend, but that you are going to find sooner or later as your backend grows?

 Wouldn't it be nice having the solution to these little problems... **in your poket**?